Porridge (1974 TV series): Locations

 The prison exterior in the title sequence is the old St Albans prison gatehouse and HM Prison Maidstone, which was also featured in the BBC comedy series Birds of a Feather (HMP Slade is referred to in Birds of a Feather when the protagonists' husbands are imprisoned there after reoffending in Series 7).
-The interior shots of doors being locked were filmed in Shepherds Bush police station – the BBC had a good relationship with officers there.
-In the episode "Pardon Me" Fletcher speaks to Blanco (David Jason) in the prison gardens: this was filmed in the grounds of an old brewery outside Baldock on the A505 to Royston.
+The interior shots of doors being locked were filmed in Shepherd's Bush police station as the BBC had a good relationship with officers there.
+In the episode "Pardon Me", Fletcher speaks to Blanco (David Jason) in the prison gardens: this was filmed in the grounds of an old brewery outside Baldock on the A505 to Royston.
 The barred windows approximated a prison.
 The building has since been demolished.

 The 1974 episode "A Day Out", which features a prison work party, was filmed in and around the Welsh village of Penderyn, the prisoners' ditch being excavated by a JCB.
 Loftus Road, the home of Queens Park Rangers Football Club, was briefly featured in "Happy Release", standing in for Elland Road in Leeds.

-In the episode "No Way Out", Fletcher tries to get MacKay to fall into a tunnel in a tarmac area, these outside shots were filmed at St Bernard's Hospital in West London, the barred windows in this case being those of the hospital pharmacy.
+In the episode "No Way Out", Fletcher tries to get MacKay to fall into a tunnel in the prison yard.
+These outside shots were filmed at St Bernard's Hospital in West London, the barred windows in this case being those of the hospital pharmacy.
 The interior shots for the 1979 film were shot entirely at HM Prison Chelmsford, Essex.